 - Polyhydramnios or excessive amniotic fluid in the womb

 - C-section delivery, delivery using forceps, or vacuum extraction

 - Medically induced labour

 Complications of AFE

 The survival rate of women with amniotic fluid embolism is not very high.
 Reports state that only about 40 percent of the mothers survive this condition.
-According to the Journal of Anaesthesiology Clinical Pharmacology, around 30 percent of the babies do not survive AFE.
+According to the Journal of Anesthesiology Clinical Pharmacology, around 30 percent of the babies do not survive AFE.
 As per the reports from the AFE Foundation, this number rises as high as 65 percent for the babies who are still in the womb.
-But, the women and the babies who do survive this condition may face several complications.
+The women and the babies who do survive this condition may face several complications.

 Complications in mothers:

 Following are the complications that a mother may face due to AFE:

 - Organ failure